daya8ay/YANKA-AI-Edu-Assistant/README.md

 YANKA, short for Your AI for Knowledge Access, is an intelligent, voice-enabled educational assistant that improves access to quality education in multilingual communities.
 The app delivers AI-generated content tailored to each learner's requirements.

 # Motivation
+Access to quality education remains a global challenge till date.
+This is especially true in multilingual or estranged regions.
+Many students and educators are dearth of tools that support their language and accessibility.
+YANKA is motivated by this vision to bridge this gap through AI-powered solution that makes learing more engagig and accessible for all.

 ## Features of the App
 - Multilingual conversational AI